Papa's Bob's Bar-B-Que - Kansas City, Kansas

-Papa Bob's Bar-B-Que is a three year old restaurant which is located a mile and a half east of Bonner Springs and a mile and a half west of Edwardsville, has a Kansas City, Kansas address.
+Papa Bob's Bar-B-Que opened in 2007 has a cool vintage dinner look, which is my favorite part of the restaurant.
+Although it is located a mile and a half east of Bonner Springs and a mile and a half west of Edwardsville, Papa Bob's has a Kansas City, Kansas street address.

-During my first visit to Papa's Bob's, I had the Deluxe Meat Platter (2 ribs & 2 sliced meats, plus the choice of 2 sides) for $13.95.
-I selected sausage and pulled pork for the meats and the only two sides made in house, coleslaw and baked beans.
+One of the best choices for first time visitors to Papa's Bob's is the Deluxe Meat Platter (2 ribs & 2 sliced meats, plus the choice of 2 sides) for $16.

-Cigarette smoke was an issue during my visits to Papa's Bob's Bar-B-Que but Kansas recently enacted a state wide smoking ban and it should no longer be a problem.
+Cigarette smoke was an issue during our first visits to Papa's Bob's Bar-B-Que when it was a few years old, but Kansas enacted a state wide smoking ban a few ears ago and it is no longer be a problem.